The ARROW Communications Association is ready to help you become an amateur radio operator.

 - Monitor a repeater during bad weather.
 Try 145.15 MHz, the repeater used by the local SkyWarn team.
 (For information on Skywarn, go to http://www.skywarn.org)

 Odds are there’s a ham operator in your neighborhood who would be happy to help you get started.
 Here’s a web page that shows a map of ham operators in your zip code.
-Click on “N4MC’s Ham Locator” on the left side of the screen.
+Select to look up by zip code or address and enter the required information.

 What does it cost?